 We know that true transformation needs to start from within.

 Asylum Access has committed to becoming more representative of the communities we work and live with.
-Specifically, our Global Leadership Team has committed to transforming its composition so that at least 40% of its members have lived experience of forced displacement by 2024, and the Board has also committed to transforming its composition so that at least 60% of its members have lived experience of forced displacement by 2026.
+Specifically, our Global Leadership Team has committed to transforming its composition so that, by 2024, at least 40% of its members have lived experience of forced displacement, and the Board has also committed to transforming its composition so that, by 2026, at least 60% of its members have lived experience of forced displacement.
 To that end, we’ve dedicated financial and human resources to increase the number of staff and board who represent these communities.
 Recent hires and board candidates reflect the first step in this ongoing commitment.